 - Avoid taking backward steps in the succession, for example planting an accumulation type in a system of abundance, like planting wolf apple (System of Accumulation) in a land where Mombasa grass grows very well (System of Abundance).

-- Remove the plants from previous systems, for example annual sedge (Cyperus spp) (System of accumulation at the start) growing between Mombasa grass accumulation system (more advanced), the annual sedge should leave the system, pulled up by the root, because if it is pruned only, your cycle is much faster (and produces little biomass) than the Mombasa, i.e. it will blossom before and transmit this information of aging to the whole system, slowing down the development of the plants.
+- Remove the plants from previous systems, for example annual sedge (Cyperus spp.) (initial system of accumulation) growing between Mombasa grass (more advanced system of accumulation), the annual sedge should leave the system, pulled up by the root, because if it is pruned only, your cycle is much faster (and produces less biomass) than the Mombasa, i.e. it will blossom before and transmit this information of aging to the whole system, slowing down the development of the plants.